 Step 2.
 Decide if Having a Roommate Is Right for You

 There are strong, convincing reasons to have a roommate just as there are compelling arguments why you might want to live alone.
 Remember that the decision of whether to share your apartment with another person is personal and only yours to make, and you should do it carefully.

 Review and weigh the pros and cons of having a roommate, and then determine for yourself whether sharing your apartment with another person is the best situation for you.

 Finally, if you think you do want to live with a roommate, take a moment to consider whether you're doing so for the right reasons.
 Just because you've done it before, for instance, doesn't mean it's the right answer now -- even if the experience was completely positive.

 So, you've decided you don't want to live alone and you know what you're looking for when it comes to apartment roommates.
 All you have to do now is find the right person.

 Many apartment dwellers look for a roommate at the same time they search for an apartment.
 Others already live in an apartment and, for whatever reason, decide at some point that they want to share it.

 Whichever situation you're in, don't despair if you have no idea who to consider for your roommate.
 Some apartment dwellers are lucky because they already know someone who would make a great roommate.

-But if you don't know anyone, you can find a roommate online.
+But if you don't know anyone, you can find a roommate online on sites such as Roomster.com.
 Most notably, several online roommate-matching services let you create a profile or ad, search a large database, and meet potential matches.